Julius Maddox: Gym lifts

-On May 10, 2022, Maddox pressed 796lbs (361kg) in his gym, which is 14lbs above the current world record.
+On May 10, 2022, Maddox pressed 796 lbs (361 kg) in his gym, which is 14 lbs above the current world record.

 Personal life

-Maddox was born and raised in Owensboro, KY, where he still lives with his wife Heaven and their four children.
+Maddox was born and raised in Owensboro, Kentucky, where he still lives with his wife Heaven and their four children.
 In high school, Maddox was recruited for football by several top Division-1 programs, but faced troubles with drug addiction, depression, and jail time.
 Because of this, Maddox eventually faced a choice between two 5-year prison sentences or entering a recovery program.
 Maddox entered the recovery program, where he found a set of weights and began his powerlifting journey.

 Maddox had been lifting for around seven years at the time he set the world bench press record.
 Maddox credits lifting weights in helping him overcome his addictions and problems.